-- (1) The PUD development shall restrict the ownership, use, and occupancy of certain restrictionsresidential dwelling units in accordance with these standards.
-Such restrictions which shall run be in effect in perpetuity, shall not expire, and shall survive any foreclosure, unless the restrictions are otherwise released or modified with the written consent of the Town.
-A deed restriction shall be recorded on each unit to be deed restricted under these standards. - (1)(2) All PUD developments shall provide, at minimum, the following: - (a) A minimum of 2105% of housing units shall be restricted in accordance with these standards. - (b) Any owner of a deed\restricted unit shall maintain his/her sole residence and abode in Ouray County, Colorado, or provide written intent of his/her desire and intent to do so within 30 days of purchasing the deed\restricted unit. - (c) At the time of purchase of a deed-restricted unit, including the original property transfer and all subsequent resales and transfers of property, at least one person in the household shall earn the majority of their income in Ouray County, or from and employer based in Ouray County. - (d) At the time of purchase, including the original property transfer and all subsequent resales and transfers of property, the household income will be 1200% or less of the Area Median Income (AMI) for the units, as the same are determined by the United States Department of Housing and Urban Development (HUD), as adjusted annually.
-Proof of this must be presented to the Town in advance of any transfer of a restricted unitproperty.
+- (1) The PUD development shall restrict the ownership, use, and occupancy of residential dwelling units in accordance with these standards.
+Such restrictions shall be in effect in perpetuity, shall not expire, and shall survive any foreclosure, unless the restrictions are otherwise released or modified with the written consent of the Town.
+A deed restriction shall be recorded on each unit to be restricted under these standards. - (2) All PUD developments shall provide, at minimum, the following: - (a) A minimum of 25% of housing units shall be restricted in accordance with these standards;

+- (b) Any owner of a restricted unit shall maintain his/her sole residence and abode in Ouray County, Colorado, or provide written intent of his/her desire and intent to do so within 30 days of purchasing the restricted unit; - (c) At the time of purchase of a restricted unit, including the original property transfer and all subsequent resales and transfers of property, at least one person in the household shall earn the majority of their income in Ouray County, or from an employer based in Ouray County; - (d) At the time of purchase, including the original property transfer and all subsequent resales and transfers of property, the household income will be 120% or less of the Area Median Income (AMI) for the unit, as the same are determined by the United States Department of Housing and Urban Development (HUD), as adjusted annually.
+Proof of this must be presented to the Town in advance of any transfer of a restricted unit.
 Proof shall include written documentation, such as income tax returns, verifying annual income for the prior year.
-HUD income limits are derived from the most recent data provided by HUD regarding Area Median Income Levels (AMI) for Ouray County. - (e) No short-term rentals shall be permitted for the deed restricted units.
+HUD income limits are derived from the most recent data provided by HUD regarding AMI for Ouray County; - (e) No short-term rentals shall be permitted for the restricted units.